-He made his professional debut back in 1996, but the former and shot-stopper came full circle when he returned to his homeland of Greece in 2009 and then made his way back to the UK three years later after signing for Middlesbrough.
+He made his professional debut back in 1996, but the former Coventry and Hartlepool shot-stopper came full circle when he returned to his homeland of Greece in 2009 and then made his way back to the UK three years later after signing for Middlesbrough.

-With chasing promotion to the top-flight after narrowly missing out last season via the play-offs, the veteran is proud of his lengthy career and as hungry for success as he was in his younger days.
+With Boro chasing promotion to the top-flight after narrowly missing out last season via the play-offs, the veteran is proud of his lengthy career and as hungry for success as he was in his younger days.

 “It’s a great deal to be able to reach 20 years as a professional player,” said Konstantopoulos.